NAU-CCL/Epymorph/README.md

 System submodules include `epi.py` (IPM), `geo.py` (GeoM), and `movement.py` (MM). `simulation.py` brings all of these together in an execution loop (RUME) to produce incidence and prevalence output.

 The `epymorph/data` directory is the model library, containing named implementations of IPMs, MMs, and Geos.

-The `examples` directory contains scripts which "compile" modules into a runnable form.
+The `doc/devlog` directory contains Jupyter notebooks demonstrating features of epymorph and general development progress.

 Beware: much of this code structure is experimental and subject to change!